root-project/root/tree/ntuple/v7/doc/specifications.md

 The RNTuple format does _not_ establish a specific order of pages and envelopes.

-Every emedding must define an **anchor** that contains the envelope links (location, compressed and uncompressed size) of the header envelope and the footer envelope.
+Every emedding must define an **anchor** that contains the envelope links (location, compressed and uncompressed size) of the header envelope and, optionally, one or multiple extra meta-data envelopes.
 For the ROOT file embedding, the **ROOT::Experimental::RNTuple** object acts as an anchor.